European Butterfly Monitoring Scheme

-Current national partners in the eBMS are:
+Current national partners (in additional to BCE and UKCEN) in the eBMS are:

-If you want to set up a new transect in one of these countries, please follow the links in each country and try to contact the main coordinators.
+If you want to set up a new transect in one of these countries, please follow the links in each country and try to contact the main coordinator.
 Some countries have their own online system to manage national Butterfly Monitoring Schemes.

 Become a new partner:

-We will be delightful for more new partners in areas where is lacking a Butterfly Monitoring Scheme.
+We will be delighted for more new partners in areas where is lacking a Butterfly Monitoring Scheme.
 If you would like to became a new partner of eBMS and you are willing to collaborate and join eBMS, please contact firstname.lastname@example.org.

 Apart from the eBMS partners, there are more countries and regions monitoring butterflies in Europe.
 Countries that are not partners of eBMS, without scheme or just outside of the European Union with different monitoring programs.
 These collaborators provide data to eBMS in order to contribute for the Butterfly Indicators or other type of results.